The Rent-a-Bench Program

 Our friends at the Local Wood Initiative also have a full list of Maine-sourced wood:

 Participants are welcome to bring their own wood, but there are restrictions on the type of wood allowed on machines.
 Exotic woods can be extremely toxic, and certain types are not allowed in the community space for everyone’s safety and well-being.
-A full list of wood toxicity can be found here:
+Ask us if you have any questions!

 Reclaimed lumber can also be incredibly problematic because of nails and accumulated grit.
 Using reclaimed wood on expensive machines is always a risk —so participants who use reclaimed wood need to understand that they are responsible for any broken or damaged blades or equipment.